 It’s no secret that when you stay in a five-star resort or even just a budget motel, someone had to have spent a lot of time and money on how it looks.
 It’s not an accident that the circa 1980 flowery comforter matches the abstract painting hanging above your bed.
 Or that the towels you dry your hands with bear the same embroidered logo as your bath towels.
-The point being that you are provided an experience when you arrive and stay in the hotel, which is accomplished through the use of design.
+The point is that you are provided an experience when you arrive and stay in the hotel, which is accomplished through the use of design.
 Some properties do it very well, by maintaining a very consistent design and immersing their guests in their brand.
-If this concept holds true for the property’s physical address, then why wouldn’t it be carried over to the web address as well?
+If this concept holds for the property’s physical address, then why wouldn’t it be carried over to the web address as well?

-Interior Design or Website Design, it’s all the same reallyWeb design and interior design follow a very similar set of elements and principles.
+Web design and interior design follow a very similar set of elements and principles.
 Much like any other form of design and art, these principles vary slightly and are hotly debated among creative professionals.
-One thing is certain, these elements and principles (however defined) dictate what constitutes a “good” design.
+One thing is sure, these elements and principles (however defined) dictate what constitutes “good” design.
 That is a design that is both pleasing to the experiencer and also functional in its use.
-These elements are made up of line, colour, texture, shape, value, and size, which are put to use with these principles— unity, balance, scale, contrast, movement, rhythm, and space.
+These elements are made up of line, color, texture, shape, value, and size, which are put to use with these principles— unity, balance, scale, contrast, movement, rhythm, and space.

-First Impressions: Before the guests even set foot in the hotelA hotel’s website is often times the first interaction a guest will have with the property, and with obvious reason the hotel should want to provide a good first impression for that guest.
-Take the typical young (potential) guest, browsing the internet for hotels, rates and attractions in the area.
-Given the current trends of online shopping, the user will most likely visit an Online Travel Agent (OTA), like Priceline, Expedia or one of the many others available.
-In some cases that user will simply book the room on that site and never see the hotel’s vanity site at all.
+A hotel’s website is often the first interaction a guest will have with the property, and the hotel should want to provide an excellent first impression for that guest.
+Take the typical young (potential) guest, browsing the internet for hotels, rates, and attractions in the area.
+Given the current trends of online shopping, the user will most likely visit an Online Travel Agent (OTA), like Priceline, Expedia, or one of the many others available.
+In some cases that user will book the room on that site and never see the hotel’s vanity site at all.

-That’s not always the case though – what if the user wants to use that OTA or other sites to explore the hotel options in the area, then visit the websites of each of those options?
+That’s not always the case though – what if the user wants to use that OTA or other places to explore the hotel options in the area, then visit the websites of each of those options?

-The Principles and Elements of Design: In a NutshellIf you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both very essential to a successful website design and require a subtle elegance to get it just right.
+If you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both very essential to having a successful website design and require a subtle elegance to get it just right.
 In keeping with the food theme, you could imagine a website design again as a nice steak.
 You don’t want to overcook it or season it too much, and you can’t just leave it raw.
-No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets, maybe even a good red wine paired with it as well.
-Paying special attention to the use of these details are essential in cooking and hold true in website design as well.
-Doing so will without a doubt affect a guest’s decision to take a bite or move his plate to the next item in the buffet.
+No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets, maybe even an excellent red wine paired with it as well.
+Paying particular attention to the use of these details are essential in cooking and hold true in website design as well.
+Doing so will, without a doubt, affect a guest’s decision to take a bite or move his plate to the next item in the buffet.

 First and most importantly, the elements and principles of design are the building blocks used to create websites and any creative work.
 Good or bad, a website will incorporate these details.
 Successful design is using them to your advantage to accomplish the goals of the design.

-Secondly, in order to use these elements and principles successfully, you must define your goal or problem.
+Secondly, to use these elements and principles successfully, you must define your goal or problem.
 The answer to your problem or the way to achieve your goal is through the use of these elements and principles.